Richard Posner: Legal career

-After law school, Posner was a law clerk for Justice William J. Brennan Jr. of the U.S. Supreme Court from 1962 to 1963.
+After law school, Posner was a law clerk to Justice William J. Brennan Jr. of the U.S. Supreme Court from 1962 to 1963.
 He then served as an attorney-advisor to Commissioner Philip Elman of the Federal Trade Commission (FTC); he would later argue that the FTC ought to be abolished.
 Posner went on to work in the Office of the Solicitor General in the United States Department of Justice, under Solicitor General Thurgood Marshall.

 In 1968, Posner accepted a position teaching at Stanford Law School.
 In 1969, Posner moved to the faculty of the University of Chicago Law School.
 He was a founding editor of The Journal of Legal Studies in 1972.

 On October 27, 1981, Posner was nominated by President Ronald Reagan to a seat on the United States Court of Appeals for the Seventh Circuit vacated by Judge Philip Willis Tone.
 Posner was confirmed by the United States Senate on November 24, 1981, and received his commission on December 1, 1981.
 He served as Chief Judge of that court from 1993 to 2000 but remained a part-time senior lecturer at the University of Chicago.
 Judge Posner retired from the federal bench on September 2, 2017.
 Posner stated that he had originally planned to retire at the age of 80, but instead retired at 78 due to disputes with other judges on the Seventh Circuit over treatment of pro se litigants.